ana-lazarova/copyrightexceptions.eu/content/implementations/FI/info52c.md

 otherConditions:
 - beneficiaries must be determined in a government decree
 - works used must be in beneficiaries' own collections (except in the case of supplementing an out-of-commerce deficient item)
-remarks: The general provision of §16 is complemented by special analogous provisions covering the activity of libraries entitled to a legal deposit of a copy of a work under the Act on Deposit and Preservation of Cultural Material (§16b of the Law) and the National Audiovisual Institute (§16c of the Law).<br /><br />All other uses by beneficiaries outside the ones determined in a government decree are subject to extended collective licensing schemes under §16d of the Law.<br /><br />The exception applies also to performances (art.45(7) of the CA); sound recordings (art.46(3) of the CA); film fixations (art.46a(3) of the CA); broadcasts (art.48(4) of the CA) and photographs (art.49a(3) of the CA). **Neither of these exceptions apply to press publications.** <br /><br />Art.
+remarks: The general provision of §16 is complemented by special analogous provisions covering the activity of libraries entitled to a legal deposit of a copy of a work under the Act on Deposit and Preservation of Cultural Material (§16b of the Law) and the National Audiovisual Institute (§16c of the Law).<br /><br />All other uses by beneficiaries outside the ones determined in a government decree are subject to extended collective licensing schemes under §16d of the Law.<br /><br />The exception also applies to performances (art.45(7)), sound recordings (art.46(3)), film fixations (art.46a(3)), broadcasts (art.48(4)), databases (art.49(3)), photographs (art.49a(3)) and press publications (art.50(8) of the CA).<br /><br />Art.
 11(2) requires that when a work is used publicly under an exception, the author's name and the source must be, as a general rule, stated to the extent and in the manner required by proper usage.
 It also requires that the work must not be altered more than necessary for the intended use."
 link: https://www.finlex.fi/en/laki/kaannokset/1961/en19610404.pdf
 ---